-PhD Project Title: Life history, social and foraging behaviour of bottlenose dolphins (Tursiops truncatus) in the Shannon Estuary, Ireland
+PhD Project Title: Life history, behaviour and social structure of bottlenose dolphins (Tursiops truncatus) in the Shannon Estuary, Ireland

 Supervisors: Dr Simon Berrow and Dr Joanne O’Brien